What Tools are available to Troubleshoot with CueServer?

 I would be remiss not to mention a few small tips, such as the button, which adds a handy divider to the log to help break things up.

-Another thing to know about the system log is the ability to pop-out into its own window (Pro Tip: all menu items shown here with a chevron are pop-able), which can be extremely useful when debugging.
+Another thing to know about the system log is it's ability to pop-out into it's own window (Pro Tip: all menu items shown here with a chevron are pop-able), which can be extremely useful when debugging.

 To do this, simply click on the Chevron toward the right-hand side of the system log button:

 But why stop there?
 Why not use the log for your own troublehooting or records?
 Using the log may seem like a small help, but logs have long been one of a programmers most useful tools!
 Use the "log" command to add your own data to the mix.
 In CueScript, simply append data after the word "log", like so:

 If you're having wall-station woes, the CueStation Network Monitor is a very present help in times of trouble.
 For issues ranging from button stations to hubs, you'll find this tool to be a cut above the rest.

 To get to this tool, open the help menu, then under the "Diagnostic Tools" sub-menu, select "CueStation Network Monitor"

 The most common issues faced when working with CueStation fall under the categories of ID mismatch, or network communication.
 This tool will help you quickly resolve both.
 By default, when you open up the monitor, you will likely see something similar to this:

 This is because by default, all events are shown from all sources.
 It's not uncommon for indicator states to be in constant flux, therefore if you have a CueServer or two on the network, you'll probably see a flood of indicator events rolling it.
 What you're seeing here is local CueServer's pushing multicast packets out over the network containing indicator states, station id's, and hub id's.
 These packets are responsible for any and all two-way communication between digital CueStations, CueStation Hub's and CueServer.